CEO and Chairman

 Mr. Rubin has served as Executive Vice President, Administration at OPKO since May 2007 and as a director since February 2007.
 Previously, Mr. Rubin served as the Senior Vice President, General Counsel and Secretary of IVAX from August 2001 until September 2006.

-Mr. Rubin currently serves on the board of directors of Tiger Media, Inc., a multi-platform media company; Non-Invasive Monitoring Systems, Inc., a medical device company; Cocrystal Pharma, Inc., a clinical stage biotechnology company discovering and developing novel antiviral therapeutics that target the replication machinery of hepatitis viruses, influenza viruses, and noroviruses; Eloxx Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company developing novel RNA-modulating drug candidates; ChromaDex Corp., a science-based integrated nutraceutical company devoted to improving the way people age; Castle Brands, Inc., a developer and marketer of premium brand spirits; and Neovasc, Inc. a company developing and marketing medical specialty vascular devices, and Red Violet, Inc., a software and services company specializing in big data analysis, providing cloud-based, mission-critical information solutions to enterprises in a variety of industries.
+Mr. Rubin currently serves on the board of directors of Eloxx Pharmaceuticals, Inc., a clinical-stage biopharmaceutical company developing novel RNA-modulating drug candidates; Non-Invasive Monitoring Systems, Inc., a medical device company; Cocrystal Pharma, Inc., a clinical stage biotechnology company discovering and developing novel antiviral therapeutics that target the replication machinery of hepatitis viruses, influenza viruses, and noroviruses; ChromaDex Corp., a science-based integrated nutraceutical company devoted to improving the way people age; Neovasc, Inc. a company developing and marketing medical specialty vascular devices, and Red Violet, Inc., leading analytics and information solutions provider.

-Mr. Rubin previously served as a director of Dreams, Inc., Safestitch Medical, Inc., Cogent, Inc., PROLOR Biotech, Inc., BioCardia, Inc., and VBI Vaccines, Inc.
+Mr. Rubin previously served as a director of Castle Brands, Inc., Dreams, Inc., Safestitch Medical, Inc., Cogent, Inc., PROLOR Biotech, Inc., BioCardia, Inc., and VBI Vaccines, Inc.

 Senior Vice President and CFO

-Mr. Logal has served as OPKO's Sr. Vice President and Chief Financial Officer since April 2014 and as OPKO's Vice President of Finance, Chief Accounting Officer and Treasurer since March 2007.
+Mr. Logal has served as OPKO's Sr. Vice President and Chief Financial Officer since March 2014, Vice President of Finance, Chief Accounting Officer and Treasurer from July 2012 until March 2014, and Director of Finance, Chief Accounting Officer and Treasurer from March 2007 until July 2012.

 Previously, Mr. Logal served in senior management of Nabi Biopharmaceuticals, a publicly traded, biopharmaceutical company engaged in the development and commercialization of proprietary products.
 Mr. Logal held various positions of increasing responsibility at Nabi Biopharmaceuticals, last serving as Senior Director of Accounting and Reporting.
-Mr. Logal currently serves on the board of directors of SciVac Therapeutics, Inc., a commercial-stage biopharmaceutical company.
+Mr. Logal currently serves as chairman of the board of directors of Xenetics Biosciences, Inc., a clinical-stage biopharmaceutical company focused on discovery, research and development of next-generation biologic drugs and novel orphan oncology therapeutics.
+He previously served on the board of directors of VBI Vaccines, Inc.

 Jon R. Cohen

-Senior Vice President, OPKO Health; Executive Chairman, BioReference Laboratories
+Senior Vice President, OPKO Health; Executive Chairman, BioReference Laboratories, Director

 Before joining Quest, Dr. Cohen served Senior Advisor to New York Governor David A. Paterson responsible for all strategy and planning after having run for Lieutenant Governor of New York in 2006 on a platform of healthcare reform.
 For seven years he served as Chief Medical Officer at North Shore-Long Island Jewish Health System (Northwell Health).
 In 2010, he was named one of the nation's top 50 most powerful physician executives by Modern Healthcare.
 His 2012 TEDMED, "Why Don't Patients Act Like Consumers?" was recently ranked the # 1 TEDMED talk that every healthcare executive needs to watch.